benlhy/TIVA-Motion-Module/README.md

 * **uartRead**: given a char pointer and length to read, reads from UART
 * **uartWrite**: writes from a char pointer

+# Known Problems
+* CAN bus interface not fully implemented yet